Watch the ESC in the following queer bars and pubs in Berlin!

 HAFEN tanzbar

 It appears that Marlene Dietrich herself has frequented a restaurant that preceded today’s bar’s location in the 1930s.
 Eventually, HAFEN tanzbar became the first openly gay bar in LGBTQI* magnet Berlin-Schöneberg.
 Back then this meant: No darkened windows, no admission bells.
-For 2023’s ESC, HAFEN tanzbar has you covered: On May 9 and May 11, ESC fans of all ages can slowly (or quickly) get into the mood for the semi-final viewing in Keller Bar.
-The grand finale will happen on May 13 in the main location of HAFEN tanzbar.
+For the ESC, HAFEN tanzbar has the full program for die-hard ESC ultras of all ages: On May 7 and May 9, you can tune in to the semi-final viewing in the Keller-Bar.
+The grand finale will finally take place on May 11 in the main location of HAFEN tanzbar.
+From 9 pm.

 HAFEN tanzbar